andreidcm/datasciencecoursera/README.md

-The Data Scientist’s Toolbox
+Data Science Specialization
 ===================
-This repository is for the [The Data Scientist’s Toolbox](https://www.coursera.org/course/datascitoolbox) course at Coursera.
+This repository is for the [Data Science Specialization](https://www.coursera.org/specialization/jhudatascience) at Coursera.

-It contains work from the course and other things that I found useful.
+It contains work from the specialization courses and other things that I found useful.

 ## Links
 ### R